Our Services

 Helpful Resources

-Blue lips or skin in a baby can signal low oxygen, and one possible serious cause is tetralogy of Fallot, a four-part heart defect that can trigger cyanosis and tet spells.
+Blue lips or bluish skin in a baby is a medical warning sign of low oxygen, and one serious cause is tetralogy of Fallot—a congenital heart defect made up of four abnormalities that can lead to cyanosis and sudden "tet spells."

 This article explains what tetralogy of Fallot is, why it can cause a baby to look blue, and what medically approved next steps you should take.